Robust Importance Sampling with Adaptive Winsorization: Algorithm and Practical Considerations

-In this subsection, the strengths and weaknesses of the proposed method are discussed.
-First, consider the weaknesses, along with possible fixes. \begin{itemize} \item The pre-chosen set of threshold values $\Lambda$ is very important for the method to work well, and there is no theoretical guidance as to how to set it.
-Including extremely high or low threshold values can nudge the procedure towards over- or under-winsorizing, and simply scaling the values in $\Lambda$ can make condition (\ref{eq:balancing_theorem}) more or less likely to fail.
-A conservative proposal is to pick a sequence of exponentially decreasing weights, starting from a high value that encourages little to no winsorizing (see also \cite{mathe2006lepskii}).
+The theoretical results in the previous section immediately lend themselves to a practical implementation.
+Algorithm \ref{alg:balancing_algorithm} receives data $\{y_i\}_{i=1}^{n}$, threshold set $\Lambda$ and a constant $c$ with default value of $1+\sqrt{5}$, and output the optimal threshold $M_*$ to be used in winsorizing the data.

-\item Only winsorizing the sample around $0$ has been considered.
-Although it is easy to generalize the method to non-symmetric endpoints $M_a, M_b$ instead of $-M, M$, it is not clear how to set them, since the sample mean is an unreliable estimate.
-Still, if $f(x)>0$, as is the case with the self-avoiding walks in Section \ref{sec:introduction}, winsorizing around $0$ forcibly biases the estimator.
-Alternative methods (e.g., using some of the data for a preliminary mean estimate around which to winsorize) require extra distributional information to enforce the same theoretic guarantees.
+With $n$ datapoints and $k=|\Lambda|$ threshold values, the number of operations is bounded above by $O(k(k+n))$.
+While the algorithm is of quadratic order, in general not all values in $\Lambda$ have to be considered, speeding the method considerably.

-\item In a setting where finding the mean is hard, the sample standard deviation can be a poor estimator of the standard deviation.
-On the other hand, other functions $\hat{s}(M)$ can be used, as long as they are observed and non-decreasing.
-This might make the hypotheses of the Balancing Theorem harder to prove and the conclusion less relevant.
+The set of candidate threshold values $\Lambda$ is important.
+While the size of $\Lambda$ does not impact the guarantee (\ref{eq:balanced_IS_guarantee}), it affects the probabilistic bound (\ref{eq:balanced_IS_prob}) and the algorithm running time.
+Furthermore, including only extremely high or low threshold values can nudge the procedure towards over- or under-winsorizing.
+On the other hand, this specification is not unlike other popular procedures such as cross-validation, and allows the user to encode prior information in the choice of threshold levels.
+A conservative proposal is to pick a sequence of exponentially decreasing weights starting from a high value that encourages little to no winsorizing (see \cite{mathe2006lepskii}) or to select scalar multiples of $\sqrt{n}$, following the asymptotic considerations in \cite{ionides2008truncated}.
+Section \ref{sec:empirical_results} employs both of these approaches in applications and finds that they give good results.